 There is a good chance that this post contains affiliate links.
 If you make a purchase through them, I may receive a small commission at no extra cost to you!
 As an Amazon Associate, I earn from qualifying purchases.
 As ever, all opinions are my own.

 Want to visit the Halloween capital of America?
 Then get ready, because Salem has some incredible things to do on a day trip – from the historical to the haunted.
-People from all over the world have heard of Salem, whether that’s because of the witch trials or the movie Hocus Pocus.

 Most people visit Salem from Boston on a day trip, and, since it’s just 17 miles away, this makes perfect sense!
-One day is the ideal amount of time to spend in this fascinating city.

 Table of Contents